Mbell42/Mbell42.github.io/readme.md

 2020.02.22.2158 - For '.html' pages, I updated link hrefs to point towards their correct destinations, and for 'portfolio.html', I added images for featured projects, and adjusted their sizes to fit the text-width in their respective columns.
 For '.html' pages, I updated border styles for 'p' tags.
 I then updated links to open to a new tab.
 I then began tinkering with background and text color combinations.
 I then updated img-sizes to be square and cleaned up unused imgs in the img folder.

 2020.02.22.2316 - For '.html' pages, I added a nav link targeting my resume.

+2020.02.22.2316 - For 'style.css' pages, I updated gray backgrounds to use a background image from 'https://www.toptal.com/designers/subtlepatterns/mocha-grunge/'.
+I also updated my profile picture on 'index.html', my LinkedIn profile, and my GitHub profile.